 He then goes on to explain how bodyweight exercises quickly lost their prominence throughout the latter half of the 20th century as new forms of training technology exploded onto the fitness scene.

-Nonetheless, he remains firm in his conviction that calisthenics produces the best results.
+However, he remains firm in his conviction that calisthenics produce the best results, and his reasons for this are legitimate.

 Part II: The Big Six: Power Moves